Romanization of Anatolia: Impacts on Anatolia

-The Romans ability to tolerate and give Independence to many Greek city states, local beliefs and customs allowed for a variety of cultures and religions to survive in Anatolia under superficial Roman control.
+The Romans ability to tolerate and give Independence to many Greek city-states, local beliefs and customs allowed for a variety of cultures and religions to survive in Anatolia under superficial Roman control.
 This caused the region to constantly change what religions and cultures were dominant during the Romanization process although with the Hellenic culture always keeping its dominance, as well as throughout its history under Roman control.
 Before Roman control it was a mix of cultures such as Greek, Egyptian and Persian.
 After the Romanization process, these cultures maintained until Constantine converted the east to Christianity where Hellenistic culture and early Christian culture met and fused.
 This caused most of the previous cultures and religions to become outlawed or Hellenized in Anatolia as the subsequent Emperors increasingly persecuted non-Christians.
 The impacts from the Romanization also allowed the Islamic caliphates to gain control both in Anatolia, as well as other previous Graeco-Roman lands.

-However by late antiquity, both parts of the Roman Empire began an accelerating division mainly due to the new introduced religion of Christianity and the great cultural differences between the more weakened and disorderly Latin West against the more prosperous Greek East which just now had Constantinople as its own capital that could rival Rome itself.
+However, by late antiquity, both parts of the Roman Empire began an accelerating division mainly due to the new introduced religion of Christianity and the great cultural differences between the more weakened and disorderly Latin West against the more prosperous Greek East which just now had Constantinople as its own capital that could rival Rome itself.
 After the complete fall of the western empire.
 The Ostrogothic Kingdom was founded and the lack of direct Roman (Latin) influence on its eastern parts culminated in most of the Roman (Latin) influence fading away or becoming Hellenized as the centuries progressed.
-This effect didn't limit its self only at the Eastern parts of the empire but also in most of the western parts of the Empire, ones it had been reconquered by Justinian I and the Byzantine general Belisarius, Greek speaking and eastern Popes in Rome helped more Greeks to establish themselves in Rome thing that culminated in most of Roman traditions disappearing or mixing against the more influential Hellenic-Eastern traditions present in Rome at that time.
+This effect did not limit itself only to the Eastern parts of the empire but also in most of the western parts of the Empire, once it had been reconquered by Justinian I and the Byzantine general Belisarius, Greek speaking and eastern Popes in Rome helped more Greeks to establish themselves in Rome which culminated in most Roman traditions disappearing or mixing against the more influential Hellenic-Eastern traditions present in Rome at that time.